bleeng089/Armageddon_6.5_6-2025_v2/README.md

 > 2. Then deploy Phase 2 (`deploy_phase2 = true`, `deploy_phase3 = false`)
 > 3. Then deploy Phase 3 on hub first (`deploy_phase2 = true`, `deploy_phase3 = true`) to generate `all_spoke_cidrs`
 > 4. Finally deploy Phase 3 on spokes (`deploy_phase2 = true`, `deploy_phase3 = true`) to consume the output
-> 5. Task 3 can be deployed at any time after Phase 1 is complete
+> 5. Task 2 and Task 3 can be deployed at any time after Phase 1 is complete
 >
 > Spoke deployments depend on the hub's Phase 1 outputs, and hub Phase 2 deployment depends on spoke outputs.
 Phase 3 requires Phase 2 to be complete and the hub must generate outputs before spokes can consume them.
 ---